wangys-kits/smarterminal/README.md

 - Use Markdown cells for notes; Shift+Enter to render.
 - Each run appears as a cell with output that you can collapse or copy.
 - Sessions auto‑save; find them later under Home → Favorites/All/Recycle.
+- Need a remote shell?
+Use the command palette's **Open SSH Session** action to start a tmux-backed SSH tab (requires optional `ssh2` and bundled tmux binaries).
+- Want a quick preview?
+Run `/view README.md` (supports Markdown and common image formats during the first phase).

 ### Keyboard Shortcuts
 - Shift+Enter: execute current composer content (command or Markdown)